Systron010/exxcellent/README.md

 IDE: Visual Studio 2019

-Branches: main: Includes Solution for weather challenge. football: includes soluton for weather and football challenge
+Branches: main: Includes solution for weather challenge. football: includes solution for weather and football challenge at the same time using a main DataClass to inherit from.

 Tasks: